slatedocs/slate/source/index.md

 Get the appId and appSecret from Astronomer "settings" tab.

-### Step 5 - Separate production/dev apps
+### Step 5 - Create separate production/dev apps

 You may want to create a separate Astronomer/Google Analytics/Keen instances to keep your test/dev events out of your production data.
 I use the naming convention “{AppName} Prod” and “{AppName} Dev” across all 3 services to keep it all straight.

 ### Step 6 - Share your Keen IO project with us (optional)

-Invite setup@astronomer.io user to be a project member to your Keen IO database(s), so we can see the events that are being generated.
+Invite setup@astronomer.io user to be a project member to your Keen IO database(s), so we can see the events that are being generated (you can remove us later).

-Report any issues, confusing steps, etc. you encounter in the process.
+And please report any issues, confusing steps, etc. you encounter in the process.
 Or any feedback of any kind :) Drop email to [setup@astronomer.io](mailto:setup@astronomer.io).